rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 will infer that `secret_number` should be a `u32` as well.
 So now the comparison will be between two values of the same type!

-[parse]: ../std/primitive.str.html#method.parse

-The call to `parse` could easily cause an error.
+The `parse` method will only work on characters that can logically be converted into numbers and so can easily cause errors.
 If, for example, the string contained `A👍%`, there would be no way to convert that to a number.
 Because it might fail, the `parse` method returns a `Result` type, much as the `read_line` method does (discussed earlier in [“Handling Potential Failure with the